📝 Scenarios & decision guides · ⏱️ 3 min read

 Should I raise prices first or reduce portions first?

 Start by reducing portions.
 Customers notice this less than price increases.
-After 2-3 weeks you can adjust the prices.
-This prevents too much of a shock.
+After 2-3 weeks you can adjust the prices to prevent too much shock.

 How do I explain smaller portions to customers?